-1) To apply for a tree removal permit, please visit the Planning Department at City Hall (Mon - Fri 8:00 am - 4:30 pm).
-See each permits requirements before applying to ensure you have all documents.
+1) To apply for a tree removal permit please go to our new Permit Guide.
 Only complete applications will be accepted for review.

 Tree removal applications have a $75 application fee unless you are a Resident Applicant with a hazard tree.
 Critical Root Zone Work Authorizations (CRZWA) and No Tree Declarations do not have an application fee.

 2) Once a complete application is received, they are reviewed based on application date not scope or value of project.
 The time it takes to review then approve a tree permit varies greatly.
 It can depend on time of year, complexity of the project as well as staffing levels.

 3) A City Arborist will conduct a site visit to confirm all information supplied in the application.
 They will be in contact with the applicant if they have any further questions or need supporting documents.

 4) The application will be approved or rejected

 5) Removal approval: